 Whatever the places and people are, Astrology is practiced and praised by everyone on the Earth.
 The fundamental facts like division of Zodiac and planets: Sun, Moon, Mars, Mercury, Jupiter, Saturn and Venus remain same.

-This astrology overview chart is a useful key to your understanding all important astrological information at once:
+This Western Astrology overview chart is a useful key to your understanding all important astrological information at once:

 |1st House of